msclal/below-zero/README.md

     },

 ### How do I update a menu item's picture?
 *It's important to minimize the size/quality of the picture you will be uploading as it can affect the website's loading latencies.
-Therefore, its important to maintain a relatively small image size (ideally less than ~50kb) with a .webp or .png format.*
+Therefore, its important to maintain a relatively small image size (ideally less than ~50kb) with a .webp or .png format.
+Depending on menu item, make sure the image has the following dimensions: Shaved Ice Combos (579x579), Shakes (669x736), House Specialties (525x525).*

 Let's say you want to update the picture of the 'Happy Day Rainbow' Shaved Ice Combo.
 1. Firstly, all Shaved Ice Combo product pictures are located in the folder `public/product_pictures/combos`.